mhmdzakyy/practice-case1-IYKRA/README.md

-# practice-case1-IYKRA
+# File Uploader to Google Cloude Storage

-## Upload file from Internet to Google Cloude Storage
+A file uploader via URL to Google Cloud Storage (GCS) built on Python